official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 UK forces.

-•  The deployment was dependent on Turkey’s agreement to the transit of
+*  The deployment was dependent on Turkey’s agreement to the transit of
-•  Mr Blair agreed to offer Package 3 on 31 October 2002.
+*  Mr Blair agreed to offer Package 3 on 31 October 2002.
-•  That decision and its potential consequences were not formally considered
+*  That decision and its potential consequences were not formally considered
-•  In December 2002, the deployment of 3 Commando Brigade was identified as a way for the UK to make a valuable contribution in the initial stages of a land campaign if transit through Turkey was refused.
+*  In December 2002, the deployment of 3 Commando Brigade was identified as a way for the UK to make a valuable contribution in the initial stages of a land campaign if transit through Turkey was refused.
 The operational risks were not explicitly addressed.

 by a Cabinet Committee or reported to Cabinet.

-•  Following a visit to Turkey on 7 to 8 January 2003, Mr Hoon concluded that there would be no agreement to the deployment of UK ground forces through Turkey.
+*  Following a visit to Turkey on 7 to 8 January 2003, Mr Hoon concluded that there would be no agreement to the deployment of UK ground forces through Turkey.
-•  By that time, in any case, the US had asked the UK to deploy for operations
+*  By that time, in any case, the US had asked the UK to deploy for operations

 in southern Iraq.

 ## Military planning for the invasion, January to March 2003
 812. The following key findings are from Section 6.2:

-•  The decisions taken between mid‑December 2002 and mid‑January 2003 to
+*  The decisions taken between mid‑December 2002 and mid‑January 2003 to
 increase the combat force deployed to three brigades and bring forward the date on which UK forces might participate in combat operations compressed the timescales available for preparation.

-121

-Executive Summary•  The decision to deploy a large scale force for potential combat operations was taken without collective Ministerial consideration of the decision and its implications.
+*  The decision to deploy a large scale force for potential combat operations was taken without collective Ministerial consideration of the decision and its implications.

-•  The large scale force deployed was a one‑shot capability.
+*  The large scale force deployed was a one‑shot capability.
 It would have been

 difficult to sustain the force if combat operations had been delayed until autumn 2003 or longer, and it constrained the capabilities which were available for a UK military contribution to post‑conflict operations.

 ## Military equipment (pre‑conflict)
 813. The following key findings are from Section 6.3:

-•  The decisions taken between mid‑December 2002 and mid‑January 2003
+*  The decisions taken between mid‑December 2002 and mid‑January 2003
 to increase combat forces and bring forward the date on which UK forces might participate in combat operations compressed the timescales available for preparation.

-•  The achievements made in preparing the forces in the time available were very considerable, but the deployment of forces more quickly than anticipated in the Defence Planning Assumptions meant that there were some serious equipment shortfalls when conflict began.
+*  The achievements made in preparing the forces in the time available were very considerable, but the deployment of forces more quickly than anticipated in the Defence Planning Assumptions meant that there were some serious equipment shortfalls when conflict began.

-•  Those shortfalls were exacerbated by the lack of an effective asset tracking system, a lesson from previous operations and exercises that the MOD had identified but not adequately addressed.
+*  Those shortfalls were exacerbated by the lack of an effective asset tracking system, a lesson from previous operations and exercises that the MOD had identified but not adequately addressed.

-•  Ministers were not fully aware of the risks inherent in the decisions and the MOD and PJHQ were not fully aware of the situation on the ground during the conflict.
+*  Ministers were not fully aware of the risks inherent in the decisions and the MOD and PJHQ were not fully aware of the situation on the ground during the conflict.

 # Planning for a post‑Saddam Hussein Iraq
 814. The following key findings are from Section 6.4, and relate to evidence in Sections 6.4 and 6.5:

-•  Before the invasion of Iraq, Ministers, senior officials and the UK military recognised that post‑conflict civilian and military operations were likely to be the strategically decisive phase of the Coalition’s engagement in Iraq.
+*  Before the invasion of Iraq, Ministers, senior officials and the UK military recognised that post‑conflict civilian and military operations were likely to be the strategically decisive phase of the Coalition’s engagement in Iraq.

-•  UK planning and preparation for the post‑conflict phase of operations, which
+*  UK planning and preparation for the post‑conflict phase of operations, which

 rested on the assumption that the UK would be able quickly to reduce its military presence in Iraq and deploy only a minimal number of civilians, were wholly inadequate.

-•  The information available to the Government before the invasion provided a
+*  The information available to the Government before the invasion provided a

 clear indication of the potential scale of the post‑conflict task and the significant risks associated with the UK’s proposed approach.

-•  Foreseeable risks included post‑conflict political disintegration and extremist
+*  Foreseeable risks included post‑conflict political disintegration and extremist

 violence in Iraq, the inadequacy of US plans, the UK’s inability to exert significant influence on US planning and, in the absence of UN authorisation

-122

-The Report of the Iraq Inquiryfor the administration and reconstruction of post‑conflict Iraq, the reluctance of potential international partners to contribute to the post‑conflict effort.
+for the administration and reconstruction of post‑conflict Iraq, the reluctance of potential international partners to contribute to the post‑conflict effort.

-•  The Government, which lacked both clear Ministerial oversight of post‑conflict
+*  The Government, which lacked both clear Ministerial oversight of post‑conflict

 strategy, planning and preparation, and effective co‑ordination between government departments, failed to analyse or manage those risks adequately.

-•  Mr Blair, who recognised the significance of the post‑conflict phase, did not press President Bush for definite assurances about US plans, did not consider or seek advice on whether the absence of a satisfactory plan called for reassessment of the terms of the UK’s engagement and did not make
+*  Mr Blair, who recognised the significance of the post‑conflict phase, did not press President Bush for definite assurances about US plans, did not consider or seek advice on whether the absence of a satisfactory plan called for reassessment of the terms of the UK’s engagement and did not make